coalesceio/External-Data-Package/README.md

 * If the file format definition is set to 'File format name' and is of file type csv,a temporary file format is created to adapt the same to infer the structure and dropped on successfully inferring the structure of the table
 * If the file format definition is set to 'File format name' and the file types except csv,the same file format is used for inferring.No temporary file formts are created.
 * The temporary file format created follows the naing convention ==>`TEMP_{{file_type}}_{{node name}}`.Ensure that any predefined file formats created in snowflake does not have the same file format name.
+* Blank options have been added for few config options if u want to exclude any file format option

 ##### File Format Definition - File Format Name